andreasofthings/async-sample/README.md

 The project includes the following files:

-- `app.js`: Service Code
+- `app.py`: Service Code
-- `package.json`: Required nodejs libraries
+- `requirements.txt`: Required python libraries
 - `manifest.yml`: Deployment descriptor for cloud foundry

 *If you are not provided with a pre configured test system, you need to adjust the json structure in the `app.json` file according to the case-types available on your system*